MontFerret/montferret.github.io/content/docs/fql/bind-parameters.md

 RETURN CONCAT('prefix', @id, 'suffix')
 {{</ highlight >}}

-Bind paramers can be used for square bracket notation for sub-attribute access.
+Bind parameters can be used for square bracket notation for sub-attribute access.
 They can also be chained:

 {{< highlight sql >}}
 LET doc = { foo: { bar: "baz" } }